ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-kinematics.md

 tags: physics classical-physics classical-mechanics
 ---
 <!-- Make vectors bold rather than arrow headed --> $\renewcommand{\vec}[1]{\mathbf{#1}}$
 Translational Kinematics describes the motion of objects through space over time.
 Using an object's [position](/position), velocity and acceleration vectors, it is possible to predict where it will be in the future and where it was in the past.
+Where an object gets that velocity/acceleration is what dynamics seeks to explain.

 ### Variable Acceleration
-To calculate the kinematics of an object with continuous acceleration, simply refer to the definitions of velocity and acceleration:
+To calculate the motion of an object with continuous acceleration, simply refer to the definitions of velocity and acceleration:

 $$\begin{align}
 \vec{v}=\frac{d\vec{x}}{dt}\\